enkore/i3pystatus/docs/module.rst

 .. seealso::

-    :py:class:`i3pystatus.core.settings.SettingsBase` for a detailed description of the settings system
+    :py:class:`.SettingsBase` for a detailed description of the settings system

 Handling Dependencies
 ---------------------